 - 5. As indicated above the formal status of the CCG at present is that of a subcommittee of the PCT.
 This is the mechanism by which the CCG is able to hold a budget delegated by the PCT. - 6.
 The existing CCG Board was established from representatives from the former Practice Based Commissioning Groups.
 This pre-dated the publication of proposals for the establishment of CCGs.
-Therefore, in order to provide a firm mandate to the CCG in its developing role, the Board is in the process of being refreshed through an electoral process.
-At the time of writing nominations have been received from clinicians wishing to serve on the Board.
-These will be drawn from 5 localities which broadly reflect the township model with which the Shadow Health and Wellbeing Board will be familiar.
-The Board has already been joined by the Chief Executive of Dudley MBC and membership of the Board will be kept under review in the light of emerging national requirements.
+Therefore, in order to provide a firm mandate to the CCG in its developing role, the Board has refreshed its membership and mandate through an electoral process.
+The Board is now constituted as follows:-